dylan-lang/opendylan/documentation/getting-started-cli/source/debugging-with-gdb-lldb.rst

    available in builds from April 11, 2013 or later.
    :class: alert alert-block alert-warning

-.. warning:: On Mac OS X, we recommend using lldb to debug rather than gdb.
+.. warning:: On macOS, we recommend using lldb to debug rather than gdb.
    :class: alert alert-block alert-warning